Thursday, December 30, 2010

 Outfitting a dorm room.
 Shelves, bedding, and other accessories to make your dorm comfortable will add hundreds to your costs.
 Shop wisely and think used.

 College Parking fees.
 This can add up to $50 a month.
 Leave the car at home if you can help it.
 Do more things on campus.
 Like study.
 Car insurance can be expensive.
-Read some tips of cheaper car insurance for students.

 Students and Electronic gadgets.
 Cell phones, a new laptop, maybe an ipad or ipod.
 These are budget killers.
 Students should make an effort to acquire these items before college, or better still, just go for a laptop.
 The others you may not need.